 The results for stratysbotrys and other toxic molds have came back in high numbers.
 I had swab samples and air testing both done.
 I have contacted the county, health department, fire marshal, attorney general and not one of them can seem to help me.
 My landlord is not cooperating with me at all...
 Read more »

 If you've been served with a judgment to that effect (or were in present in court when the judge pronounced his judgment), you are subject to that order or judgment.
-If you fail to move out, the next step will be to serve you with a citation for contempt of court, which will order you to appear and...Read more »
+If you fail to move out, the next step will be to serve you with a citation for contempt of court, which will order you to...Read more »

 This incident caused me to be home on short term disability.
 Immediately the landlord sent someone to do the porch, however he tore down the porch then died from a heroin overdose in July.
 To this date the insulation is exposed.
 I have not been able to pay my monthly rent due to only getting 60% of...
 Read more »

 remove, owner asked if he could have 1/2 cord which gave at no cost . when we went back to get wood asked permission from new tenants which they gave now landlord is stating we trespassed and that he gets the wood Is this right?

 If you have no written lease with your tenants, it's deemed to be a month-to-month lease.
 You must follow the requirements of the Delaware Landlord-Tenant Code to remove them.
 You can read the Code here:...Read more »

 My landlady is requiring me to pay for the period between my 60 day notice (effective Aug 1) and the end of my oral month-to-month lease (Sept 1).
 Is this legal?
 No lease was signed, and no terms were discussed as to the lease.
 There was an oral agreement to $600 per month, and I have been given my...
 Read more »